WHAT IS PIPE LINING?

 HOW DOES THE PIPE LINING PROCESS WORK?

-Thorough preparation of the existing pipe is necessary, in order to achieve the best results.
-This includes a quality video camera inspection, cleaning and measuring the diameter and length of the pipe.
+PREPARATION: Thorough preparation of the existing pipe is necessary, in order to achieve the best results.
+This includes a quality video camera inspection, cleaning, and measuring the diameter and length of the pipe.
 Large-scale repairs may require the stoppage of water infiltration and bypassing flows in the existing pipes in order to prepare the pipe for the lining process.

 CURING PROCESS: The liner and epoxy are cured within 4 to 12 hours.
 Once cured, service to the pipes will be returned.